isomerpages/moe-deyisec/_departments/Humanities.md

 <br>As part of efforts to introduce authentic learning in the Singapore Cluster,
-the learning journey to the Singapore City Gallery provided Secondary 4 Pure Geography students with an opportunity to explore how sustainable urban development is implemented in Singapore.
-Through guided inquiry, students gained insights into the importance of integrated master planning and how sustainability is embedded in urban planning processes.</p>
+the learning journey to the Singapore City Gallery provided Secondary 4 Pure Geography students with an opportunity to explore how sustainable urban development is implemented in Singapore.</p>
+<p></p>
+<p>Through guided inquiry, students gained insights into the importance of
+integrated master planning and how sustainability is embedded in urban planning processes.</p>
 </td>
 </tr>
 <tr>